 Latin America lays claim to what’s known as the “Cidade Maravilhosa,” or the “Marvelous City”—Rio de Janeiro.
 With verdant jungle, lively streets and scenic stretches of pristine beaches, this bustling Brazilian hub is more than deserving of its nickname.
-Here are five ways enjoy the best of this UNESCO-listed city on a tour to Brazil.
+Here are five ways enjoy the best of this UNESCO-listed city on a tour of Brazil.

 Visit Christ the Redeemer